seroanalytics/seroCOP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**seroCOP** (Sero-epidemiological Correlates of Protection) is an R package for analyzing correlates of protection using Bayesian methods.
+**seroCOP** is an R package for analysing correlates of protection using Bayesian methods.
 It fits generalized four-parameter logistic functions to antibody titre and infection outcome data using Stan, providing comprehensive model diagnostics and performance metrics.

-## Features

-- 🔬 **Bayesian Inference**: Full uncertainty quantification using Stan
-- 📊 **R6 Class Interface**: Clean, object-oriented workflow
-- 🧬 **Multi-Biomarker Support**: Analyze and compare multiple biomarkers simultaneously
-- 📈 **Performance Metrics**: ROC AUC, Brier score, LOO-CV
-- 🎨 **Rich Visualizations**: Fitted curves, ROC curves, comparison plots
-- 🔧 **Flexible Priors**: Customizable prior distributions
-- ✅ **Reproducible**: Complete simulation and recovery tools
-- 📚 **Well-documented**: Comprehensive vignettes and examples

 ## Installation